HosseinlGholami/Army-Prj/readme.md

+**create processing layer between sender and receiver--->for version 2

+**send came name ip and .... to integrator tools----->for version.2

-1-add camera sender inside docker in to the  add_camera function ---> for version.2
+**add camera sender inside docker in to the  add_camera function ---> for version.3

-2-send came name ip and .... to integrator tools----->for version.3